Our Staff

 Meghan Dudle

-Meghan Dudle, Director of Grants and Outreach, is energized by connecting Wisconsinites to each other and their unique communities through the public humanities, which she believes can strengthen democracy and further social justice.
-She manages our responsive and evolving grants program, assisting applicants and awardees through any step and she coordinates outreach to underserved communities for all WH programs.
-Prior to joining WI Humanities in 2022, Meghan spent over fifteen years in WI and MN working beside youth in experiential learning environments and facilitating traditional folk arts programming.
-She jumps at the chance to play fiddle for square dancers and now lives in the remarkable Driftless region with her family.
+Meghan Dudle, Director of Grants and Outreach, is energized by connecting Wisconsinites to each other through the public humanities and strengthening our civic bonds through creative and curious conversations.
+Before the hibernation, she managed our responsive grants program, assisting applicants and awardees through the stages of their projects while coordinating outreach to underserved communities.
+During the hibernation, she is assisting with administrative and outreach-related tasks.
+Meghan has an MA in Park, Recreation and Leisure Studies from the UMN and a BA in History from Macalester College.
+Prior to joining WI Humanities in 2022, Meghan spent twenty years working with youth in experiential learning environments and developing traditional folk arts programming.
+She learns Midwestern fiddle tunes and dance steps in her spare time and lives in the Driftless region with her family.

 Jen Rubin